vaemendis/qwaccent/README.md

 # What is it ?
 **QWaccent** is a QWERTY keyboard layout with additional shortcuts to easily write in French.

-It is derived from the UK Extended layout.
+It is derived from the [UK Extended layout](https://en.wikipedia.org/wiki/QWERTY#United_Kingdom_(Extended)_Layout).
 The only modifications affect the input of diacritics.
 So any UK keyboard can be used as-is, without stickers or specifically printed keys.

 ![](https://raw.githubusercontent.com/vaemendis/qwaccent/master/images/qwaccent-layout.png)